MohammedRaghib/Capstone-Project-ML1/README.md

 # Movie Rating Prediction

+## Problem Statement
+The goal of this project is to develop a machine learning model that predicts a movie's rating based on its metadata.
+Many platforms and production companies use such predictions to assess the potential success of a movie before release.
+By analyzing features such as budget, genres, runtime, release date, and popularity, this project aims to forecast a movie's rating (e.g., vote average) and provide insights into which factors most influence audience reception.

 ## Overview
 This project predicts movie ratings using metadata from the TMDb 5000 Movie Dataset.
 It demonstrates fundamental Machine Learning concepts including data preprocessing, feature engineering, model building, and evaluation.